Skip to main content

 • via the Bonsai REST API (for building your own client or accessing Bonsai directly)

 If you don't have an API key, you can request access.
-While you wait, you can make use of the local proving option on the RISC Zero Foundry Template, or you can focus on developing for the zkVM.
+While you wait, you can make use of the local proving option, or you can focus on developing for the zkVM.

 API Limits